dotnet/coreclr/Documentation/design-docs/unloadability.md

 * If we have released the last reference, the `LoaderAllocator::GCLoaderAllocators` is executed.
 This function finds all collectible LoaderAllocators that are not alive anymore and cleans up all domain assemblies in them.
 The cleanup removes each `DomainAssembly` from the `AppDomain` and also from the binding cache, it notifies debugger and finally destroys the `DomainAssembly`.
 * Strong handle to the managed `AssemblyLoadContext` in each of these LoaderAllocators is now destroyed.
 That enables these related AssemblyLoadContexts to be collected by GC.
 * Finally, these LoaderAllocators are registered for cleanup in the `AppDomain`.
 Their actual destruction happens on the finalizer thread in `Thread::DoExtraWorkForFinalizer`.
 When a `LoaderAllocator` is destroyed, the related `CLRPrivBinderAssemblyLoadContext` is destroyed too.
-## Unsupported scenarios
-After investigating all the details, it was decided that we won't support the following scenarios in unloadable `AssemblyLoadContext` unless we get strong feedback on a need to support those.
-* Loading IJW assemblies
-* Using R2R generated code from assemblies.
-R2R assemblies will be loaded as plain IL ones.
-* Implementation of the FixedAddressValueTypeAttribute